argonne-lcf/ai-testbed-userdocs/docs/sambanova/DataParallel.md

 ALCFUserID@sm-01:~/sambanova_dataparallel$
 ```

+## GPUs vs. RDUs

+GPUs do not require a compile step.
+RDUs do have a compile step.

+**NOTE: RDUs require a** ***compile*** **step.**

 ## DataParallel Implementation

-DataParallel is accomplished by running multiple copies of the model graph on 2 or more RDUS and intelligently splitting the data pipeline across the copies.
+DataParallel is accomplished by running multiple copies of the model graph on
+two or more RDUS and intelligently splitting the data pipeline across the copies.

 ## Compile_dataparallel.sh

+The **compile_dataparallel.sh** script is an example of how to compile
+a model for DataParallel execution.

 A model must be compiled with the **--data-parallel** argument to run as DataParallel.

 The **ws** argument is an abbreviation of **workspace**.
 Setting it to '2',
 makes the compiler aware of using multiple workspaces and hence creates a pef file
-that can be run on multiple RDU’s in parallel.
+that can be run on multiple RDUs in parallel.

+The OMP_NUM_THREADS environment variable sets the number of threads to use for parallel
+regions.
+The value of this environment variable must be a list of positive integer values.
-The number of RDU’s to be run in parallel is set by --np in the run command
+The values of the list set the number of threads to use for parallel regions at the
-in the run_dataparallel.sh script.
+corresponding nested levels.
+Using '8' can make the compile faster and doesn't hurt anything
+as compared to using '1'.

 ```bash
 #!/bin/bash